 Northampton Borough Council meets 7:30 p.m. in the municipal building, 1401 Laubach Ave.

-Northampton Area School Board meets 6:30 p.m. in the first-floor board room of the district offices, 2014 Laubach Ave.
+Northampton Area School District Board of Education meets 6:30 p.m. in the first-floor board room of the district offices, 2014 Laubach Ave.

 At the East Allen Township Board of Supervisors Nov.
 13 meeting, township Manager Brent Green announced Keystone Cement Company representatives would appear before the board Dec.
 18 to discuss its permit for expansion of the facility.

 Keystone Cement has met with several residents individually, but the state Department of Environmental Protection, the board of supervisors and some residents asked for clarification on the provisions of the expansion permit.
 The DEP and the board have indicated they are against the expansion.

 It’s an early Christmas present for anyone affected by the closure of the Coplay-Northampton Bridge.
 The new $33.5 million state-of-the-art span will be open to traffic before the December holiday.

 Rick Molchany, Lehigh County director of general services, confirmed the new concrete bridge will “certainly open” before Christmas, six months ahead of schedule.
 The specific date is expected to be announced shortly.

 Help a senior this holiday season